11 Secrets of Target Employees

 If you hear a Target employee discuss someone named “Karen” in your presence, be concerned.
 On Reddit and other internet forums where Target team members congregate to swap customer horror stories, the name has evolved to be a catch-all for a rude, obnoxious shopper.
 “Karen is basically the guest that complains about why her coupon didn’t work,” Katherine says.
 “She’s many people.
 Her name may not be Karen in real life, but she’s a pain.
 Just a guest that wants to speak with your manager.”

-5. Team members want to connect with you.
+5. Target employees want to connect with you.

 Target’s corporate lingo used to include the concept of the “Vibe,” which was a term used to reference how team members can achieve maximum customer satisfaction.
 Though the “Vibe” term has gone out of style, the idea remains—get the customer feeling good about their experience.
 “The Vibe was Target's way of helping customers and getting them to buy more stuff,” Adam, a former Target employee in Wisconsin, tells Mental Floss.
 “For example, a customer is looking to buy a digital camera.
 We'd try to get them to buy a memory card and maybe a protective case for it as well.
 Target wanted us to try to ‘connect’ with the customer to drive additional sales.
 The Vibe was also doing other things such as price-matching low-priced items no questions asked, putting things on hold, walking customers' purchases out to their car and even putting them in their car.”

-6. They sometimes dread seeing Funko collectors walk in.
+6. Target employees sometimes dread seeing Funko collectors walk in.

 For Funko collectors, coveting the blockheaded vinyl figures means going on a hunt for exclusives at various retail outlets.
 Their enthusiasm for snagging limited-run items can sometimes tax the patience of employees, who are often recruited to assist in the search.
 “They can be the most annoying people in the world,” Katherine says.
 “Other collectors, Hot Wheel collectors, are not that bad.
 [Funko] collectors know the item number, what time the truck arrives.
 They have their own sub-Reddit.
 They know how we work and operate.
 They can be hostile in person.”